Anne McLellan

 A. Anne McLellan (born August 31, 1950) is a Canadian politician and academic who served as the ninth deputy prime minister of Canada from 2003 to 2006.
 She was a cabinet minister in the Liberal governments of Jean Chrétien and Paul Martin, and represented Edmonton in the House of Commons of Canada.
 She also held the positions of solicitor general, minister of health, and Attorney General and minister of justice of Canada.

 Early life

 McLellan earned bachelor's degrees in Arts and Law from Halifax's Dalhousie University.
 She then earned a Master of Laws from King's College London in the United Kingdom in 1975.

 She became a professor of law, first at the University of New Brunswick and then, beginning in 1980, at the University of Alberta Faculty of Law where she served at various times as associate dean and dean.
-She has also served on the board of directors of the Canadian Civil Liberties Association.
+She has also been on the board of directors of the Canadian Civil Liberties Association.